NetDocuments-Archive/ad-join-cookbook/README.md

     default['ad-join']['windows']['visual_warning'] = false

-If double_reboot is true, it may take 5 to 10 minutes for windows VM to finish all reboots and fully converge.
-Display warning to users who remote in.
-Warning will go away once server is ready.
+If `visual_warning = true`, windows will display a login warning to anyone who connects via RDP to the machine before chef has finished the reboots and the converge.
+This will override any group policy your company might have in place for displaying custom login messages.

 ![](http://cl.ly/3l1I1n3X0q1G/Screenshot%202016-01-21%2012.49.45.png)